 What Causes Mesothelioma?

-The only known cause of mesothelioma is exposure to asbestos, a naturally-occurring mineral known to be extremely durable and resistant to heat and fire.
+The only known cause of mesothelioma is asbestos exposure, a naturally-occurring mineral known to be extremely durable and resistant to heat and fire.
 Asbestos has been used to make adhesives, aircraft and auto parts, appliances, cement, insulation, ships, and textiles, among countless other products.

 When asbestos fibers are inhaled or ingested, they can become embedded in the tissue lining organs like the lungs, abdomen, heart, or testicles.
-Over time, the fibers irritate healthy tissue and even cause the formation of malignant (cancerous) mesothelioma tumors.
+Over time, the fibers irritate this healthy tissue and can cause the formation of malignant (cancerous) mesothelioma tumors.

 The Environmental Protection Agency (EPA) partially banned some asbestos-containing products in 1989.
-However, asbestos is still not completely banned in the U.S. — despite the known risks.
-Even more surprising, many asbestos product manufacturers knew of the dangers of asbestos were known by the 1940s but hid these risks until the 1980s to protect their profits.
+However, asbestos is still not completely banned in the U.S., despite the risks.
+Even more surprising, many asbestos product manufacturers knew of the dangers of asbestos in the 1940s but hid these risks until the 1980s to protect their profits.
 As a result, people who develop mesothelioma may be owed money from the companies that made the asbestos products they were exposed to.

 Who Is at Risk for Mesothelioma?

-Asbestos is inexpensive and was used widely throughout the 20th century in countless industrial and commercial products.
+Asbestos was used widely throughout the 20th century in countless industrial and commercial products.
 There is no safe level of asbestos exposure, so anyone exposed could potentially develop mesothelioma.
-That said, workers in certain industries are at greater risk of developing mesothelioma.
+That said, workers in certain industries are at greater risk of developing the disease.

 - Auto mechanics